Table of Contents Show

 Gel RV Batteries

 Gel batteries, like AGMs, are maintenance-free.
 They transfer electrolytes through a gel substance created by sulfuric acid and silicate.
 These batteries can even be placed on their sides.

-There are many ways to keep your batteries in healthy condition so that they can perform for years to come.
-Here are some things to consider:
+Whether you choose to upgrade to 6-volt vs 12-volt RV batteries, there are many ways to keep your batteries in healthy condition so that they can perform for years to come.
+Below are a few things to consider.

 If your batteries will sit unused for long periods of time, you can add a trickle charger or even utilize a small solar charger to make sure they stay in tip-top condition.

 Take battery weight into consideration when you narrow down your choices of 12-volt or 6-volt batteries.